 Good on ya ripper bewdy matePosted: January 26, 2014 | |

-When my children ask me questions about 26 January 1788 I try to be an intelligent, thoughtful single mother.
-I like to remind them that it’s called Australia Day, not ‘today I have a license to be a redneck racist day.’
-And Aboriginal people remember it very differently to us white people.
-For some Aboriginal and Torres Strait Islander people, it is Survival Day, a celebration of the survival of people and culture.
-Australians hold many different views on what 26 January means to them.
-So I like to explain to my gals in an all encompassing, feminist-leaning, intersectional, embracing all cultures and values kind of way what Australia Day means, but sometimes I get choked up with the sentiment of the day and I’m lost for words.
-So I’ll put it like this:
+When my children ask me questions about 26 January 1788, I try to be an intelligent, thoughtful single mother.
+I like to remind them that in 1994 some idiot politician decided it would be called Australia Day, AKA ‘today I have a license to be a redneck racist day.’
+And Aboriginal people remember it very differently to white people.
+For Aboriginal and Torres Strait Islander people, it is Invasion Day and Survival Day, a celebration of the survival of people and culture.
+Australians hold different views on what 26 January means to them.
+I’d like to explain to my gals in an all encompassing, feminist-leaning, intersectional, embracing all cultures and values kind of way what Australia Day means, but we need to change the date.
+Some people get choked up with a false sentiment of the day and put it like this:

 Happy Straya Day youse are all tops, onya, get a yabbie up ya, chuck a coldie down ya neck cobber.